rsb29592/Collatz-Trajectories/README.md

 2) compile python programm "Linear_collatz_function.py"
 3) open Matlab file "trajectories_algo.M" and compile the program.
 4) If your graphs didnt appear your did something wrong.
+5) if you are familiar with jupiter notebooks compilation time is saved by using running the file "Linear_collatz_function.ipynb" by not having to manuely recomile the algorithm by hand each time you want to asses a specific trajectory of the collazt funtion.